Newfound Space Object With A Peculiar Orbit Points To The Elusive Planet Nine

 According to Quanta Magazine, astronomers have actually already uncovered a number of alien worlds that orbit the sun perpendicularly to the solar system’s plane.
 The newfound 2015 BP519 is the first-ever object to be detected between the two orbital inclinations.

-Spotted towards the end of 2014, this rocky object is estimated to be almost as big as a dwarf planet and was picked up by the Dark Energy Survey’s telescope, an international project that studies dark energy in order to measure the expansion of the universe.
+Spotted toward the end of 2014, this rocky object is estimated to be almost as big as a dwarf planet and was picked up by the Dark Energy Survey’s telescope, an international project that studies dark energy in order to measure the expansion of the universe.

 Described in a paper hosted by the arXiv server, 2015 BP519 is seen as an important piece of evidence in support of Planet Nine’s existence, because its puzzling 54-degree-tilted orbit can’t be explained unless the hypothetical ice giant is factored into the equation.

 “It’s not proof that Planet Nine exists,” study co-author David Gerdes, an astronomer at the University of Michigan, said in a statement.

-“But I would say the presence of an object like this in our solar system bolsters the case for Planet Nine,” he pointed out.
+“But I would say the presence of an object like this in our solar system bolsters the case for Planet Nine.”

 The team has spent the last few years tracking 2015 BP519’s orbit and trying to figure out where this large space body came from.
 To uncover the object’s origin, the astronomers performed computer simulations of the solar system that ran 4.5 billion years both into the past and the future and found nothing that could explain how 2015 BP519 landed into its 54-degree tilted orbit, except for Planet Nine.